My Blind Date

 My real blind date was with an impossible and tricky situation, and yes, that’s why it became romantic.

 And the question remains in my mind: ‘Who is really blind?
-One who is visually challenged?
-Or those who can’t see the potential and capabilities of the visually challenged?’
+One who is visually challenged or those who can’t see the potential and capabilities of the visually challenged?’

 This is a true story.
 I have not changed the names – I have Goma and Anubhuti’s consent.
 This blog was originally published in Marathi on my Marathi Blog.